robertlight/XBlock/doc/guide/xblock.rst

 - UserScope.ALL: User demographics.
 You want to be able to aggregate data for all users in all courses.

+**A note about sharing data across XBlocks:** Sharing data between two blocks that are not scoped to know about each other is difficult.
+In particular, the only way to share information across differently-scoped blocks is by putting that data in ALL.
+However, putting data in ALL can introduce scoping and name conflict issues.
+For instance, if two blocks that are both scoped to ALL have the same field name, both blocks will actually be pointing to the same data.

+For this reason, we encourage developers to be careful when deciding how to scope their XBlocks, taking into account this limitation.

 XBlocks declare their fields as class attributes in the XBlock class definition.
 Each field has at least a name, a type, and a scope::